smejdil/freebsd-zabbix-server/README.md

 - Packahe apache - apache24-2.4.48 - Version 2.4.x of Apache web server
 - Package php - php74-7.4.22 - PHP Scripting Language
 - Package mysql - mysql57-server-5.7.33 - Multithreaded SQL database (server)
-- Package postgresql - postgresql12-server-12.7_1 - PostgreSQL is the most advanced open-source database available anywhere
+- Package postgresql - postgresql12-server-13.3 - PostgreSQL is the most advanced open-source database available anywhere
 - Package timescaledb - timescaledb-2.4.1 - Time-series database built on PostgreSQL

 ## How it works

 On Linux desktop run vagrant with vagrant-libvirt and vagrant-disksize.
-For test install and configure zabbix_server and other component by ansible on FreeBSD 13
+For test install and configure zabbix_server and other component by ansible on FreeBSD 13.
+Or use GCP.

-### Installation test evnviroment FreeBSD
+### Installation Vagrant test evnviroment FreeBSD

 For ready function Vagrantfile is need use plugin vagrant-disksize